Joel-Edem/Sim800Modem/README.md

 uart fifos from being flushed before all data is received.
 The data can then be read when convenient.

->The ammount of data that will be read before blocking is determined by the BUFFER_SIZE property in your config. when the buffer gets full, you will have to read or flush the buffer by calling read() .
+>The ammount of data that will be read into the ring buffer before blocking,
+> is determined by the BUFFER_SIZE property in your config.
+>when the buffer gets full, you will have to read or flush the buffer by calling read() .